yyyyyyyyyy12138/PFSelect/README.md

 # If devtools is not installed, first install it
 install.packages("devtools")

-# Then install LassoKnockoff from GitHub
+# Then install PFSelect from GitHub
-devtools::install_github("yyyyyyyyyy12138/LassoKnockoff")
+devtools::install_github("yyyyyyyyyy12138/PFSelect")
 ```

 ## Usage